Difference Between Test Plan, Test Strategy, Test Case, Test Script, Test Scenario And Test Condition

 The difference between these two documents is subtle.
 A test strategy is a high-level static document about the project.
 On the other hand, the test plan will specify what to test, when to test, and how to test.

-Difference Between Test Case And Test Script
+Test Case And Test Script

-In my opinion, these two terms can be used interchangeably.
+These two terms can be used interchangeably.
 Yes, I am saying there is no difference.
 The test case is a sequence of steps that help us perform a certain test on the application.
 The test script is also the same thing.

-So in effect, test script and test case both are steps to be performed on an application to validate its functionality whether manually or through automation.
+So in effect, test script and test case both are steps to be performed on an application to validate its functionality, whether manually or through automation.

-Further reading => How to Write Effective Test Cases? and Test Case Example Template.
+Further Reading => How to Write Effective Test Cases? and Test Case Example Template.

 TEST CASETEST SCRIPT